luisusr/poc-k8s-cluster/README.md

 # poc-k8s-cluster
-version 2 old repository cluster-template
+version 2 prior repository cluster-template

 Base project that has deployments of components necessary to control a complete solution based on architectures oriented to microservices and in distributed environments.
 Which is deployed on a cluster of kubernetes as a Docker runtime and orchestrator platform for the execution of containers in the nodes.
 Which contains the following components: